Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web

 \subsection{Empirical Analysis}

-We now present results from experiments, comparing our proposed hybrid approach using MPC and SGX versus MPC only, for MWEM across various simulated datasets and MPC protocols with different adversarial assumptions.
+We now present results from experiments, comparing our proposed hybrid approach using MPC and SGX versus MPC only, for the MWEM synthetic data generation algorithm~\cite{hardt2012simple} across various simulated datasets and MPC protocols with different adversarial assumptions.
 The MPC only implementation is taken from Libertas~\cite{oxford}, while the MPC and SGX implementation is ours.

-We first discuss the results obtained on the simulated data and MASCOT protocol.
-We run the MASCOT protocol to simulate a dishonest majority setting \cite{keller2016mascot}.
+We first discuss the results obtained on the simulated data and the MASCOT MPC protocol\cite{keller2016mascot}.
+We run the MASCOT protocol to simulate a dishonest majority setting.

 Figure~\ref{fig:fixed_artificial} shows the results for the setting in which we fix the total number of data points among all data providers at 10000 and distribute them equally among them.
-MWEM is run with the client-binning optimisation using a fixed number of bins (10), epsilon value 2 ($\epsilon = 2$), and 30 iterations ($T = 30$).
+MWEM algorithm is run with the client-binning optimisation using a fixed number of bins (10), epsilon value 2 ($\epsilon = 2$), and 30 iterations ($T = 30$).
 The reported time includes the time in communication setup.
-We observe that running MWEM with our approach takes less than 500 seconds, while MWEM with MPC only takes almost 3000 seconds even for just 10 data providers.
-While the computation time in both settings grows linearly with data providers, the faster growth in the MPC+TEE setting can be attributed to initial setup time where shares are received from the encryption agents, which increases with more data providers and may dominate a smaller computation time. \cite{oxford} also discuss computation time and setup times separately and show that computation time indeed grows much slowly than the total time (computation + setup time).
-We also observed that the behavior w.r.t. local and global data may vary with the implementation of the MPC program but generally, grows slowly with the number of data providers.
+We observe that running MWEM algorithm with our approach takes less than 500 seconds, while MWEM with MPC only takes almost 3000 seconds even for just 10 data providers.
+While the computation time in both settings grows linearly with data providers, the faster growth in the MPC+SGX setting can be attributed to initial setup time where shares are received from the encryption agents, which increases with more data providers and may dominate a smaller computation time. \cite{oxford} also discuss computation time and setup times separately and show that computation time indeed grows much slowly than the total time (computation + setup time).
+We also observed that the behaviour w.r.t. local and global data may vary with the implementation of the MPC program but generally, grows slowly with the number of data providers.
 We zoom into the graphs by showing one observation point in Table \ref{tab:tab1}.
-In the MPC only setting, the amount of global data exchanged to complete the computation is nearly 360 GB, compared to the much more manageable size of 357 MB in our approach.
+In the MPC only setting, the amount of global data exchanged to complete the computation is nearly 360 \textbf{GB}, compared to the much more manageable size of 357 \textbf{MB} in our approach.
 This is an orders of magnitude improvement.